muratk5n/thirdwave/en/README.md

 ---

+She surely believes in that political choice, but what I'm saying is the system will pull people that fit to a certain mold, from bizarre extremes.
+The pro-choice Catholic ends up in Dem leadership, the only Episcopalian who is anti-choice ends up as Fox News anchor.
+These actors will heatedly argue over stuff that could've easily been handled (in fact was) years ago.
+This situation is created by centrist Democrats.
+They are responsible for the Original Sin - Know Thy Side.

+---

 Abortion is the other hot-button issue Dems helped become this entangled mess..
 Now it's incredible hard to be in Dem leadership and to be anti-choice.
 NP is Catholic, but can't be pro-life and still